 As your project winds down, you will receive periodic emails from theUndergraduate Research Opportunities Program, letting you know how many hours are left in your grant.
 You may not submit more than the maximum hours allowed (100 for the academic semester, 400 for the summer), though you may choose to continue to work on your grant project after completing those hours (without pay).
 To wrap up the grant, you must complete the following steps.

-After the hours of your grant have been completed, you have participated in the “Inquiry at UST” poster session, submitted your final paper or project to us, and completed the exit survey, your grant will be complete.
+After the hours of your grant have been completed, you have participated in the “Inquiry” poster session, submitted your final paper or project to us, and completed the exit survey, your grant will be complete.
 It is an accomplishment for which you should be very proud!

 Please note that failure to complete all components of your grant may put you in non-compliance.
 Students who are in non-compliance will not be eligible to apply for any additional funding from the Undergraduate Research Opportunities Program.